 The fundamental components of any system management architecture include a store of data about the resources to be managed, open interfaces for entering and retrieving data from that store, and a protocol for communicating that data over the network to a system management application.
-In addition, the components on the system must be protected from unauthorized access by a security system.
-In Windows "Chicago" these components are provided by the Windows Registry and it's Application Programming Interface, the Plug and Play system, and industry-standard Remote Procedure Call protocol.
-Windows "Chicago" will also provide user-level security to control access to these components.
+In addition, a security system must protect the components on the system from unauthorized access.
+In Windows 95 these components are provided by the Windows Registry and its API, the Plug and Play system, and the industry-standard RPC protocol.
+Windows 95 will also provide user-level security to control access to these components.